-- 135. Regulation 10 provides for the circumstances in which a prescribed business may place reliance on another regulated entity acting as an introducer to have verified the identity of the client, beneficial owners and any underlying principals. - 136.
-An introduced business relationship is where either a financial services business or a prescribed business is acting on behalf of one or more third parties who are also its clients and establishes a business relationship on their behalf with a prescribed business. - 137.
-Introducer relationships may be business relationships on behalf of a single third party or on behalf of more than one third party, including a pool of such persons. - 138.
-In the circumstances set out in Regulation 10, a prescribed business may accept written confirmation of identity from the introducer, by way of a certificate or summary sheet(s), detailing elements (a) (d) of the CDD process (see below). - 139.
-A prescribed business must take adequate steps to be satisfied that the introducer will supply, upon request without delay, certified copies or originals of the identification data and other evidence it has collected under the CDD process. - 140.
-The CDD process referred to above in accordance with Regulation 4(3) includes the following elements: - (a) identifying the client by name and verifying that client's identity using identification data; - (b) identifying any beneficial owner and underlying principal, (in the case of a trust, the beneficiaries as beneficial owners and the settlors, trustees and the protector as underlying principals) and taking reasonable measures to verify the identity of any beneficial owner or underlying principal by name such that the financial institution is satisfied that it knows who the beneficial owner is.
-For legal persons and legal arrangements this includes financial institutions taking reasonable measures to understand the ownership and control structure of the client; - (c) determining whether the client is acting on behalf of another person and taking reasonable steps to obtain sufficient identification data to identify and verify the identity of that other person; and - (d) obtaining information on the purpose and intended nature of the business relationship.
+- 139. Regulation 10 provides for the circumstances in which a prescribed business may place reliance on another regulated entity acting as an introducer to have verified the identity of the client, beneficial owners and any underlying principals. - 140.
+An introduced business relationship is where either a financial services business or a prescribed business is acting on behalf of one or more third parties who are also its clients and establishes a business relationship on their behalf with a prescribed business. - 141.
+Introducer relationships may be business relationships on behalf of a single third party or on behalf of more than one third party, including a pool of such persons. - 142.
+When establishing an introducer relationship a prescribed business must satisfy itself that the introducer: - has appropriate risk-grading procedures in place to differentiate between the CDD requirements for high and low risk relationships; and - conducts appropriate and effective CDD procedures in respect of its clients including enhanced CDD measures for PEP and other high risk relationships. - 143.
+In the circumstances set out in Regulation 10, a prescribed business relying upon a third party must immediately obtain written confirmation of identity from the introducer, by way of a certificate or summary sheet(s), detailing elements (a) - (d) of the CDD process (see below). - 144.
+A prescribed business must take adequate steps to be satisfied that the introducer will supply, upon request without delay, certified copies or originals of the identification data and other evidence it has collected under the CDD process. - 145.
+The CDD process referred to above in accordance with Regulation 4(3) includes the following elements: - (a) identifying the client by name and verifying that client's identity using identification data;

-- 141. A prescribed business must use a risk-based approach when deciding whether it is appropriate to rely on a certificate or summary sheet from an introducer in accordance with Regulation 10 or whether it considers it necessary to do more.
-The prescribed business must have a programme of testing to ensure that introducers are able to fulfil the requirement that certified copies or originals of the identification data will be provided upon request and without delay.
-This will involve prescribed businesses adopting ongoing procedures to ensure they have the means to obtain that identification data and documentation. - 142.
-In accordance with the Regulations the ultimate responsibility for client identification and verification will remain, as always, with the prescribed business relying on the introducer. - 143.
+- (b) identifying any beneficial owner and underlying principal, (in the case of a trust, the beneficiaries as beneficial owners and the settlors, trustees and the protector as underlying principals) and taking reasonable measures to verify the identity of any beneficial owner or underlying principal by name such that the financial institution is satisfied that it knows who the beneficial owner is.
+For legal persons and legal arrangements this includes financial institutions taking reasonable measures to understand the ownership and control structure of the client; - (c) determining whether the client is acting on behalf of another person and taking reasonable steps to obtain sufficient identification data to identify and verify the identity of that other person; and - (d) obtaining information on the purpose and intended nature of the business relationship. - 146.
+A prescribed business must recognise that introduced business by its very nature, for example, relying on a third party, has the capacity to be high risk and a prescribed business must use a risk-based approach when deciding whether it is appropriate to rely on a certificate or summary sheet from an introducer in accordance with Regulation 10 or whether it considers it necessary to do more. - 147.
+A prescribed business must have a programme of testing to ensure that introducers are able to fulfil the requirement that certified copies or originals of the identification data will be provided upon request and without delay.
+This will involve prescribed businesses adopting ongoing procedures to ensure they have the means to obtain that identification data and documentation. - 148.
+In accordance with the Regulations the ultimate responsibility for client identification and verification will remain, as always, with the prescribed business relying on the introducer. - 149.
 A template certificate which may be used by prescribed businesses for introduced business is contained within Appendix B.